 If worms begin backing up into the heart from the arteries, the heart will have to work even harder because there will be less space in the pumping chamber for blood.
 In many cases, the heart just can’t keep up, and heart failure will occur.

-Heart failure can happen when the heart muscles thicken due to overwork and arrhythmia (abnormal heart rhythm) develops.
+Heart failure can happen when the heart muscles thicken due to overwork and arrhythmia (abnormal heart rhythm) develops, which is why it is important to be aware of the options for a dog heartworm med.
 It can also happen when the heart muscles become too weak to function, resulting in the accumulation of fluid in the chest and abdominal cavities.
 In these cases, the dog may exhibit difficulty breathing and/or the appearance of a pot belly.
+As always, heartworm prevention is the best option.
+However, Drontal plus for dogs and Heartgard plus are good options when it comes to heartworm medicine.

 Prevention and Treatment of Heart Failure in Dogs